accumulator/Quickddit/README.md

 Quickddit
 =========

-Quickddit is an unofficial Reddit app for mobile phones, developed using Qt and Qt Quick.
+Quickddit is a free and open source Reddit client for mobile phones.

-Quickddit currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.1).
+Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.1).

 Reddit API client id and secret
 ----------------------------------